Retirement: Life after retirement

 Often retirees are called upon to care for grandchildren and occasionally aged parents.
 For many it gives them more time to devote to a hobby or sport such as golf or sailing.

-On the other hand, many retirees feel restless and suffer from depression as a result of their new situation.
+On the other hand, many retirees feel restless and have depression as a result of their new situation.
 The newly retired are one of the most vulnerable social groups to become depressed most likely due to retirement coinciding with a deteriorating health status and increased care-giving responsibilities.
 Retirement coincides with deterioration of one's health that correlates with increasing age and this likely plays a major role in increased rates of depression in retirees.
 Longitudinal and cross-sectional studies have shown that healthy elderly and retired people are as happy or happier and have an equal quality of life as they age as compared to younger employed adults, therefore retirement in and of itself is not likely to contribute to development of depression.
 Research around what retirees would ideally like to have a fulfilling life after retiring, found the most important factors were "physical comfort, social integration, contribution, security, autonomy and enjoyment".

 Many people in the later years of their lives, due to failing health, require assistance, sometimes in extremely expensive treatments – in some countries – being provided in a nursing home.
 Those who need care, but are not in need of constant assistance, may choose to live in a retirement home.